JackieAnj/PizzaParlour/README.md

+## Introduction
-### A pair programmed Java application that was built using test driven development, implementing various design patterns
+This is a pair programmed Java application that was built using test driven development, implementing various design patterns.
+It was done for an intro to software engineering course at the University of Toronto

 ## How to use PizzaParlour App
 ### As a User (PizzaParlour.java)